What is a vehicle recall?

 If you determine a vehicle or vehicle component does not comply with applicable standards, you should commence voluntary recall action as soon as possible to prevent possible injury or even death.

-Under the RVS legislation coming into effect from 1 July 2021, we are responsible for the safety recall provisions of road vehicles (including cars, motorbikes, caravans and trailers) and approved road vehicle components.
+Under the RVS legislation, we are responsible for the safety recall provisions of road vehicles (including cars, motorbikes, caravans and trailers) and approved road vehicle components.

 In accordance with Australian Consumer Law, the Australian Competition and Consumer Commission (ACCC) is responsible for some vehicle-related consumer products not covered by the RVS legislation (including quad bikes, golf carts and personal mobility devices).

-It will be the responsibility of suppliers, manufacturers and distributors to inform the appropriate entity—the Department or the ACCC—when a safety recall is identified.
+It is the responsibility of suppliers, manufacturers and distributors to inform the appropriate entity—the Department or the ACCC—when a safety recall is identified.
 You can notify us through our online portal ROVER or find more information on our suppliers, manufacturers and distributors page.

 What is the difference between voluntary and compulsory recalls?